 - Sensitivity Calculator

-The EVN Sensitivity Calculator can be used to determine the theoretical thermal noise for a given observation based on the participating stations, the observing band, bitrate, and the observing time on the target source.
-It also provides an estimation of the field of view for a given time and frequency average.
+The EVN Observation Planner can be used to determine when a target can be observed and the theoretical thermal noise for a given observation based on the participating stations, the observing band, bitrate, and the observing time and coordinates on the target source.
+It also provides estimations of the field of view for a given time and frequency average, expected resolution, and (u,v) coverage.

 - UV coverage and source visibility